Meetings are held on the second Tuesday each month at 11 a.m. in the Village Hall, Kirkgate, Holme-next-the-Sea.

 Redecoration of the walls etc. inside the church - October 2013

 In October, 2013 the Help Holme Church Group funded the decoration of the inside of the church and Paul Reynolds, the PCC's Fabric Officer organised and scheduled the

 work.
 The job required scaffolding to be installed in the the whole interior of the church - additionally the organ needed to be boxed in completely to ensure its safety during

 Members of the Group helped clear the church and move some of the furniture to a safe place.
-These photos show the scaffolding and will be updated to show the finished result!
+These photos show the scaffolding that had to be erected during the work

 Just click on the thumbnails to see a larger photo…

 Previously the Group funded the refurbishment of the Vestry.
 The work first started with underpinning the walls to rectify some subsidence which had led

 Repairs to the north wall of the church - July 2010

 In July, 2010 work was completed to repair parts of the north wall of the church.
 Areas of the wall at the rear of the newly built toilet and nearby were looking

 rather sad due to weathering and general erosion caused by old age.
 The Group has funded this work and, as you can see, the job was completed with sensitivity to